Congruence Property In Conformal Field Theory: Anomaly of modular categories

 When $\dim \A$ is an odd integer, we will show that $J_\A = \Jac{-1}{\dim \A}$.
 Let us fix our convention in the following definition for the remainder of this paper.

-\begin{defn} {\rm Let $\A$ be a modular category over $\k$. \begin{enumerate} \item[(i)] $\A$ is called \emph{weakly integral} if its global dimension $\dim \A$ is an integer. \item[(ii)] $\A$ is called \emph{quasi-integral} if $d(V)^2 \in \BZ$ for all simple objects $V \in \A$. \item[(iii)] $\A$ is called \emph{integral} if $d(V) \in \BZ$ for all $V \in \A$. \end{enumerate} } \end{defn} It has been proved in \cite{ENO} that if $\A$ over $\BC$ is weakly integral and $d(V) > 0$ for all simple $V \in \A$, then $\A$ is quasi-integral.
-However, there are weakly integral modular categories which are not quasi-integral.
-The tensor product of the Fibonacci modular category (cf. \cite[5.3.2]{RSW}) with its Galois conjugate is such an example.
-The Drinfeld center of the representation category of a semisimple quasi-Hopf algebra over $\k$ is a typical example of integral modular category. \begin{remark} {\rm It follows from \cite[Lem.
+\begin{defn} {\rm Let $\A$ be a modular category over $\k$. \begin{enumerate} \item[(i)] $\A$ is called \emph{mock integral} if its global dimension $\dim \A$ is an integer. \item[(ii)] $\A$ is called \emph{integral} if $d(V) \in \BZ$ for all $V \in \A$. \end{enumerate} } \end{defn} \begin{remark} {\rm The standard definition of integral fusion categories is defined in terms of Frobenius-Perron dimensions.
+Following \cite{ENO}, a fusion category $\CC$ is called integral (resp. weakly integral) if $\FPdim V \in \BZ$ for all $V \in \CC$ (resp. $\FPdim \CC \in \BZ$).
+Moreover, any weakly integral spherical fusion category $\CC$ satisfies the pseudo-unitary condition: $\FPdim \CC = \dim \CC$.
+Therefore, weakly integral modular categories are obviously mock integral.
+The Deligne product of the Fibonacci modular category (cf. \cite[5.3.2]{RSW}) with its Galois conjugate is a mock integral modular category but not weakly integral. } \end{remark} It follows from \cite[Lem.
 A.1]{HR} and \cite[Prop.
-8.24]{ENO} that a modular category $\CC$ is integral if, and only if, the Frobenius-Perron dimension of any object of $\CC$ is an integer.} \end{remark}
+8.24]{ENO} that $d(V) \in \BZ$ for all objects $V$ in a modular category $\A$ if, and only if, $\FPdim V \in \BZ$ for all $V \in \A$ .
+Therefore, these two definitions of \emph{integral} modular categories are equivalent.
+A weakly integral modular category can also be characterized by the integrality of $d(V)^2$ as in the following lemma. \begin{lem} A modular category $\A$ over $\k$ is weakly integral if, and only if, $d(V)^2 \in \BZ$ for any simple object $V \in \A$. \end{lem} \begin{proof} By the modularity of $\A$, $\FPdim \A = \dim \A/d(U)^2$ for some simple object $U$.
+If $d(V)^2 \in \BZ$ for all simple objects $V \in \A$, then $\dim \A \in \BZ$ and hence $\FPdim \A \in \BZ$.
+Conversely, if $\FPdim \A \in \BZ$, then $\FPdim \A =\dim \A$ and $(\FPdim V)^2 \in \BZ$ for all simple objects $V \in \A$ by \cite[Prop.
+8.24 and 8.27]{ENO}.
+Since $d(V)^2 \le (\FPdim V)^2$, the pseudo-unitarity of $\A$ implies $d(V)^2 = (\FPdim V)^2 \in \BZ$. \end{proof}

-\begin{prop} Let $\A$ be a weakly integral modular category over $\k$ with Frobenius-Schur exponent $N$ and odd global dimension $\dim \A$.
+\begin{prop} Let $\A$ be a mock integral modular category over $\k$ with Frobenius-Schur exponent $N$ and odd global dimension $\dim \A$.
 Then $J_\A = \Jac{-1}{\dim \A}$.
 In particular,

 Moreover, the square-free part of $\dim \A$ is a divisor of $N$. \end{prop} \begin{proof} We may simply assume $\A$ contains a non-unit simple object.
 By \cite[Thm.
 5.1]{Etingof02}, $N$ divides $(\dim \A)^3$.
 In particular, $N$ is odd.
 It follows from the proof of \cite[Prop.
-2.9]{ENO} that for any embedding $\varphi:\BQ_N \to \BC$, $\varphi(d_i)$ is real for $i \in \Pi_\A$, and so $\dim \A = \varphi(\dim \A) > 1$.
+2.9]{ENO} that for any embedding $\varphi:\BQ_N \to \BC$, $\varphi(d_i)$ is real for $i \in \Pi_\A$, and so $\varphi(\dim \A) > 1$.
 We can identify $\BQ_N$ with $\varphi(\BQ_N)$.